Quantum magnetometer sensor array

 The standard rebuttal to the orb-and-wormhole framing of MH370 is that it requires technology the US doesn't have.
 Every time a new classified program gets named, declassified, or hinted at in operational reporting, that rebuttal gets harder to sustain.
 Ghost Murmur, if it's real, is one more data point in a pattern: quantum sensing, compact fusion magnets, superconducting arrays, exotic plasma containment.
 All connected at the physics level.
 All funded from the same part of the budget.

 So when someone argues that a plasma-orb magnetic wormhole is too exotic for the US to have built, the counter is that the same physics cluster shows up in every declassified corner of the intelligence community.
-The orb-tracking capability Forbes talks about is not a separate miracle.
+The orb-tracking capability Forbes talks about isn't a separate miracle.
 It's the sensing side of a technology family whose weapons side is also deployed.

 That's the connection.
 Ghost Murmur is relevant to MH370 not because it detected a 777 but because its existence makes the surrounding physics cluster harder to wave away.